kubernetes/sig-release/release-team/role-handbooks/test-infra/README.md

 Not all the steps need to happen together, some new jobs, like bazel-build/integration/verify will require images to be pushed before they can work properly.

-## Configure merge automation for code slush, freeze, and thaw
+## Configure merge automation for code freeze, and thaw

-The code slush, code freeze, and code thaw dates in the release cycle mark points at which merge requirements for PRs in the `master` branch and `release-<current-release-number>` change.
+The code freeze and code thaw dates in the release cycle mark points at which merge requirements for PRs in the `master` branch and `release-<current-release-number>` change.
 The remaining branches are `release-X.X` branches for *previous* releases and are unaffected by the release cycle.

-Code slush and freeze are the two phases of the release cycle with additional merge requirements.
+Code freeze is the one phase of the release cycle with additional merge requirements.
 Code thaw marks the switch back to the development (normal) phase.

 ### Tide